FoxLisk/alttp-notes/mod_stuff/timing/README.md

 These frames are all taken (with permission) from the YouTube upload of [Chexhuman's 1:24:53](https://www.youtube.com/watch?v=chIS1QJ9vaI).

-You'll notice that I used three different methods of analyzing the same YouTube video and the three did not produce exactly the same result.
-This is confusing and frustrating!
-In general the discrepancy is less than 1 frame.
-Have a friend check your work if this matters in any specific case.

 ## First Frame

 The following three images are the frame immediately before the frame on which timing starts, the frame on which timing starts, and the frame after which timing starts.